yogeshwar607/shreemoryacabs/PUNE_MUMBAI_AIRPORT_SEO_STRATEGY.md

 **Process:**
 1. After trip completion, send WhatsApp message:
-   "Thank you for choosing GreenEVCabs!
+   "Thank you for choosing Shree Morya Cabs!
 We hope you enjoyed your eco-friendly ride.
 Would you mind sharing your experience?
 [Google Review Link]"

 2. Incentive: "Leave a review and get ₹200 off your next booking!"